sophiestephenson/sophiestephenson.github.io/_posts/2020-10-02-truth-or-drink.md

 Thanks for reading!
 Let me know if you use my little program, I'd love to hear that it brought someone else joy, too.

-_(This post was written in late October 2020, when I first created this website - however, I've dated it to when the project was finished: October 2, 2020.)_
+_(This post was written in late October 2020, when I first created this website.
+However, I've dated it to when the project was finished: October 2, 2020.)_